LightJason/lightjason.github.io/content/framework/agentspeak.md

 The language does not support looping directly; however, we support [lambda expressions](http://lightjason.github.io/AgentSpeak/rrd-output/html/org/lightjason/agentspeak/grammar/Agent.g4/index.htm#945f3fc449518a73b9f5f32868db466c) which are based on [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 Similar to a _for each_ call, each element in an input list (variable) can be looped.

-> The example below creates a list of the number _[1,20)_ and we are looping over the elements, first in sequential order and call the _print_ action for each element and in the second call we are summarize each value to the variable _R_. _R_ is in this case the _returning variable_
+> The example below creates a list of the number _[1,20)_ and we are looping over the elements, first in sequential order and call the _print_ action for each element and in the second call we add each value to the variable _R_. _R_ is in this case the _returning variable_

 <!-- htmlmin:ignore -->
 <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">L = collection/list/range(1, 20);